ideal-lab5/idn-docs/docs/guides_and_tutorials/parachains/runtime_integration/parachain_runtime_integration.md

 title: Parachain Runtime Integration Guide
 ---

-# Parachain Integration Guide: IDN Consumer Pallet
+# First Step to Parachain Integration: IDN Consumer Pallet

 The **`pallet-idn-consumer`** provides a way for parachains to become a "consumer" of the Ideal Network (IDN).
 This pallet enables you to subscribe to randomness pulses, request subscription quotes, and manage your subscription state through XCM (Cross-Consensus Message Format).

 This guide explains how to integrate the `pallet-idn-consumer` into your parachain's runtime.
 The core of the integration involves configuring the pallet and its dependencies to allow your parachain to interact with the Ideal Network (IDN) via XCM.

+## What's next?

+After you have integrated the pallet in your runtime, learn about how to [create and manage](./subscription_mgmt.md) subscriptions.

 ---